Learning Cross-View Object Correspondence via Cycle-Consistent Mask Prediction¶

 Key Findings¶

-- General segmentation models such as SEEM and PSALM perform poorly on this task (IoU < 10%), demonstrating the necessity of cross-view training.
+- Generalist segmentation models like SEEM and PSALM perform poorly (IoU < 10%), highlighting the necessity of cross-view specific training.

-- Zero-shot IoU of 78.8% on HANDAL-X substantially outperforms all baselines, indicating strong cross-domain generalization after training on Ego-Exo4D.
+- Zero-shot performance on HANDAL-X (78.8%) far exceeds all baselines, demonstrating strong cross-domain generalization after training on Ego-Exo4D.

 Highlights & Insights¶